 The Los Altos Hills Community Fiber Association is a new, exciting and unique operating model to bring affordable and very high speed internet service directly to our residential homes using a 100% fiber optic network – completely owned and operating by your own neighborhood members that are subscribed to the service.

-The Los Altos Hills Community Fiber Association is a mutual benefit corporation under the laws of California.
+The Los Altos Hills Community Fiber (LAHCF) Association is a mutual benefit corporation under the laws of California.

 LAH Community Fiber Association does not generate any “profits” that will go to any board members, members, or creators of this association.

 LAHCF hires a professional services for profit company to do our fiber install, network management and support.